Build data aggregation with StreamX

 Our example StreamX Mesh is set up to combine data from several independent sources (products information from PIM, prices from internal system, reviews from FMS) into a new merged entity.
 The computed data feeds the StreamX Rendering Engine, which generates target pages.

-2. Run the StreamX Mesh using command:
+2. Run the StreamX Mesh by using the following command:

 streamx run